mathiatt04/computational_physics/usadel-josephson/README.md

 # Josephson junctions via the Usadel equation

-Numerical study of the superconducting proximity effect in a superconductor–normal metal–superconductor (S–N–S) junction, by solving the Usadel equation in the Riccati parametrisation.
+Numerical study of the superconducting proximity effect in a superconductor-normal metal-superconductor (S-N-S) junction, by solving the Usadel equation in the Riccati parametrisation.

 The physical output is the **current–phase relation** of the junction: the supercurrent